liam2258/FaceRecognitionApi/README.md

-# FaceRecognitionApiPublic
+# FaceRecognitionApi

-View live here (https://liam2258.github.io/FaceRecognition/)
+View live here (https://liam2258.github.io/FaceRecognition/) And the front-end here (https://github.com/liam2258/FaceRecognition)

-A REST based back end server of a web app written in Nodejs.
-It accepts http requests from the front end and responds with data from a postgres database.
+A RESTful back end server of the FaceRecognition website written in Nodejs.
+It accepts http requests that include modifying the PostgreSQL user database, making calls to the Clarifai API to process face recognition requests, and verifying logins.